webplatform/docs/css/properties/max-height/index.md

 |Description=Takes the same specified value as the property for the element's parent.
 }}{{CSS Property Value
 |Data Type=none
-|Description=Clears the max-height value.
+|Description=Default.
+Clears the max-height value.
 The height property can have any value.
 }}{{CSS Property Value
 |Data Type=max-content
 |Description=The narrowest space a box could take while fitting around its contents if none of the soft wrap opportunities within the box were taken.(Space/Punctuation in text are examples of a soft-wrap opportunity).
 Requires CSS Intrinsic & Extrinsic Sizing Module support in browsers.